zbfromztl/VATSIM-Strip-Printer/README.md

 ```
 python main.py
 ```
-Note that the program may overwrite settings that are already on your printer... so you may want to save those before running it.
+<sub>Note that the program may overwrite settings that are already on your printer...
+so you may want to save those before running it.
+Additionally, you need to define the font of the flight strips to be used in main.py.
+You can send open communication with the printer and send ```^XA^WDE:*.TTF^XZ``` to show the name of all available fonts. </sub>

 # Strip Alignment [doesn't work lol]:
  * Strips require manual alignment prior to first print.